Pay just $7.50 for postage

-You probably already know how awesome my gluten free pizza recipe and crust mix are (if not, you MUST read these reviews and try this epic GF pizza!), but did you know there are lots of other delicious things you can make with this versatile recipe?
-Indeed, you’ll be amazed at the gluten free calzones and baguettes you can make, too!
-So when a reader asked if my pizza mix could be used to make gluten free pizza rolls, I was sure that it would.
+You probably already know how awesome my gluten free pizza recipe and crust mix are (if not, you MUST read these reviews and try truly epic gluten free pizza!), but did you know there are lots of other delicious things you can make with this versatile recipe?
+Like gluten free pizza rolls, not to mention gluten free calzones and baguettes!
+That’s why, when a reader asked if my pizza mix could be used to make gluten free pizza rolls, I was sure that it would.
 She excitedly wrote me back with yummy photos from her experimentation, so I couldn’t wait to try for myself.

 Many gluten free pizza rolls later … my kids, my husband and I are all big fans of this fun recipe!
 Now that school lunches are on my mind again, I’m thinking these would be a fantastic fit for a thermos, too!
 They’d also make great party food.
 The possibilities are endless.